agxmeister/jarvis/data/briefing/execution.md

-You will be provided with the tools you can call iteratively to follow through the test scenario.
+Let's follow through the test scenario iteratively, step-by-step.

-At the beginning of each iteration, the user 'Narrator' will inform you about the application's current state and provide a screenshot illustrating what you see.
+At the beginning of each iteration, the user 'Narrator' will inform you about the current step and the application's state, providing a screenshot.

-Then, you will be asked to describe the application's current state, the status of the test scenario, and what you plan to do next.
+In return, you have to describe your interpretation of the application's state and report the status of the current step.

-After that, if there are uncompleted steps, you will be asked to call the tool of your choice to proceed.
+If you report the current step is complete, the user 'Narrator' will inform you about the next step.
+You will be asked to call the tool of your choice to move further through the test scenario.